-1 Q. WHAT ARE THOSE BROADER RATEMAKING POLICY GOALS?

-- 2 A. Generally accepted utility ratemaking principles include: - 3 1) Rates should be fair, just, and reasonable, and not unduly discriminatory. - To the extent possible, gradualism should be used to protect customers from rate shock. - 6 3) Rate continuity should be maintained. - Rates should be informed by costs, but class cost of service results need not be the only factor used in rate development. - 9 5) Rates should be understandable to customers.

-10 Q. HOW ARE THE ABOVE PRINCIPLES APPLIED IN DEVELOPING RATES FOR

-A REGULATED UTILITY?

-A. It is important to consider all of the principles I mentioned above.
-However, any principle's relative weight can change depending upon the importance of certain policy goals.
-Rate design should strike a balance between policy goals and resulting rates that are fair, just, and reasonable.
-There is no pre-set or universally accepted formula for developing rates and, as a result, sound judgment is necessary to formulate a rate design that meets these objectives.

-18 Q. PLEASE EXPLAIN HOW THE COMPANY PROPOSES TO DISTRIBUTE ITS 19 CLASS REVENUE REQUIREMENTS.
+1 assigned to various customer classes in order to meet a set of broad ratemaking policy 2 goals.
+3 Q. WHAT ARE THOSE BROADER RATEMAKING POLICY GOALS?
+4 А. Generally accepted utility ratemaking principles include: 5 1) Rates should be fair, just, and reasonable, and not unduly discriminatory.
+6 7 2) To the extent possible, gradualism should be used to protect customers from rate shock.
+8 3) Rate continuity should be maintained.
+9 10 4) Rates should be informed by costs, but class cost of service results need not be the only factor used in rate development.
+11 5) Rates should be understandable to customers.
+12 Q. HOW ARE THE ABOVE PRINCIPLES APPLIED IN DEVELOPING RATES FOR 13 A REGULATED UTILITY?
+14 А. It is important to consider all of the principles I mentioned above.
+However, any principle's 15 relative weight can change depending upon the importance of certain policy goals.
+Rate 16 design should strike a balance between policy goals and resulting rates that are fair, just, 17 and reasonable.
+There is no pre-set or universally accepted formula for developing rates 18 and, as a result, sound judgment is necessary to formulate a rate design that meets these 19 objectives.
+20 Q. PLEASE EXPLAIN HOW THE COMPANY PROPOSES TO DISTRIBUTE ITS 21 CLASS REVENUE REQUIREMENTS.
+22 А. The Company states that its CCOSS results in shifting of revenue requirement to three 23 lighting rates: Unmetered Light-emitting Diode Outdoor Lighting Service ("Rate LED"), 24 Unmetered Outdoor Lighting Service ("Rate UOLS"), and Street Lighting Service ("Rate

-20 A. The Company states cost of service was just one of several considerations or 21 criteria the Company reviewed in establishing class revenue requirements.56 22 Specifically, the Company considered three criteria related to the design of utility 23 rates: (1) cost of service results; (2) class contributions to present revenue levels 24 and the resulting inter-class subsidies; and (3) customer impact considerations including the Company's belief that moderation should be employed in accomplishing movement towards system-wide rate of return parities.57 The Company, observing these criteria, allocated full revenue increases to street lighting service ("Rate SL") schedule revenues required to equal cost of service, offsetting this revenue increase with a corresponding revenue decrease to outdoor lighting service ("Rate OL").58 Finally, water heating service revenues were increased by a capped 1.5 times the system average increase of 16.02 percent, with remaining rate classes receiving proportionate rate increases above their cost to serve to account for the deficiency created.59 Exhibit DED-10 presents the Company's estimated current class relative rates of return ("RROR") and its proposed revenue distribution.

-56 Direct Testimony of John D. Taylor at 18:26 to 19:4.
+SL"), causing these rate classes to see rate increases of over 100 percent in some cases.39 1 The Company proposes to cap the rate increase to these three rate classes to 30 percent 2 over existing rates, reallocating the excess revenue requirement to the rest of the 3 Company's rate classes.40 Exhibit DED-8 presents the Company's estimated current class 4 relative rates of return ("RROR") and its proposed revenue distribution.
+5

-Q. WHAT DO YOU MEAN BY RROR?
+Q. WHAT DO YOU MEAN BY A RROR?

-The RROR effectively standardizes the class-specific rate of return estimated by an ACOSS to the overall system average.
-In other words, it divides the estimated class ROR by the estimated system ROR.
-For instance, assume that the residential class is earning a class-specific eight percent ROR, and further assume that the system-wide average ROR estimated by the same ACOSS is also eight percent.
-The residential class, in this example, can be said to be earning a 1.0 RROR if the estimated ROR is the same as the overall system (i.e., eight percent divided by eight percent equals 1.0).
-Put another way, any class earning a 1.0 RROR can be said to be making its full contribution to the system's overall ROR

-(i.e., there is no cross-subsidy).
-A RROR that is greater than 1.0 indicates that a particular class is contributing more than the system average contribution to the Company's overall return.
+The RROR effectively standardizes the class-specific rate of return estimated by an 7 A. CCOSS to the overall system average.
+In other words, it divides the estimated class ROR 8 9 by the estimated system ROR.
+For instance, assume that the residential class is earning a class-specific eight percent ROR, and further assume that the system-wide average ROR 10 estimated by the same CCOSS is also eight percent.
+The residential class, in this example, 11 can be said to be earning a 1.0 RROR if the estimated ROR is the same as the overall 12 system (i.e., eight percent divided by eight percent equals 1.0).
+Put another way, any class 13 14 earning a 1.0 RROR can be said to be making its full contribution to the system's overall ROR (i.e., there is no cross-subsidy).
+A RROR that is greater than 1.0 indicates that a 15 particular class is contributing more than the system average contribution to the Company's 16 17 overall return.
 Likewise, a class that earns a RROR less than 1.0 but greater than zero can be said to be making a less-than-average contribution to the overall system.
+18

-6 Q. DO YOU AGREE THAT A CLASS RROR LESS THAN 1.0 IS PROBLEMATIC 7 OR INEQUITABLE?
+Q. DO YOU AGREE THAT A CLASS RROR LESS THAN 1.0 IS PROBLEMATIC OR